 Abigail Jacobs

-Assistant Professor, Complex Systems, College of Literature, Science, and the Arts
+Assistant Professor of Complex Systems, College of Literature, Science, and the Arts

 Computational social science, empirical design, governance, observational data, social networks, statistical inference